MikeAfterDark/blog/_posts/2025-04-06-No Adjacent Characters.md

 > "No, no. Now's not the time to look things up 😊"

-*I'm starting to boil at this point, this is the last question they ask of me so I check the time and there are 20 minutes left out of the 30 minutes assigned for this question*
+*At this point I'm 'like a 1L pot of room temp water that got slapped by 165,505 hands that generate ~2J of energy' (translation: "starting to boil"), this is question 2 out of 2 that they're asking of me so I check the time and there are 20 minutes left out of 30*

 "Would you be able to give me a quick rundown on what it is?
 I might be able to connect some dots"

 > "...
 No. (mumbles) Lets see... the solution I have is with a max-heap, but... is there any other way to do it without one...?"

-*This continues for another 10 FUCKING minutes, where they're just "oh-so-sorry" that I don't know what a max heap is, and I kept repeating that I'll take some time to read up on it after the interview.
+*This continues for 10 FUCKING minutes, during which they're just "oh-so-sorry" that I don't know what a 'max heap' is, and I keep repeating that I'll take some time to read up on it after the interview (my bad for being honest I guess).
 Once that shitfest was over I look it up and LO-AND-BEHOLD:*

 > [A Max Heap](https://en.wikipedia.org/wiki/Min-max_heap) is a complete binary tree in which the value of a node is greater than or equal to the values of its children.
 It has an O(n log n) insertion complexity due to tree shuffling

-Overall I'm extremely upset at that interviewer.
 There was plenty of time to find out or mention that its a simple binary tree with an extra rule, and it was a golden opportunity for them to see how someone in the 'SWE1 New Grad Interview' pipeline would show a capacity for learning and adapting quickly.
-Maybe I had my hopes up too high that an S&P 4 tech company would have the interview process figured out but I guess not.
+Maybe I had my hopes up too high that an S&P 4 tech company would have the interview process figured out but I guess its just as much of a clown fiesta as the rest of them.

+IN FACT, WHILE READING IS O(1), INSERTION IS O(n log n), SO THERE'S NO WAY ITS SO MUCH BETTER THAN MINE... right?

 So thats when I decided to write this post out of spite.
 Lets see how good your fucking 'max heap' is.